 I am a political scientist with a focus on political theory and public policy.
 I’ve written on distributive justice, welfare policy, feminist political theory, and the ethics of a basic income–an unconditional, guaranteed minimum income.

-I’m currently Associate Professor of Practice in Political Science at NYU Shanghai and the Area Leader for its interdisciplinary Social Science major.
+I’m an Associate Professor of Practice in Political Science at NYU Shanghai and the Co-Area Leader for its interdisciplinary Social Science major.
 I have taught political theory, comparative political economy, and senior research seminars.

 I was the conference organizer for the 12th Annual North American BIG Congress, which took place May 9-11, 2013, in New York City, in conjunction with the Eastern Economics Association Annual Meeting.
 Thirty-four scholars and activists from 7 countries attended.
 Featured speakers included Barnard College’s Sheri Berman, author of The Primacy of Politics: Social Democracy and the Making of Europe’s Twentieth Century; McGill University’s Jurgen De Wispelaere, co-editor of The Ethics of Stakeholding; University of Barcelona’s David Casassas, co-editor of Basic Income in the Age of Great Inequalities; James Riccio, MDRC, co-author of “Toward Reduced Poverty Across Generations: Early Findings from New York City’s Conditional Cash Transfer Program”; and The New School’s Darrick Hamilton, co-author of “Can ‘Baby Bonds’ Eliminate the Racial Wealth Gap in Putative Post-Racial America?”

 I have a Ph.D. in Political Science from Harvard University and an A.B. in Politics from Princeton University.